hybr/oom/rules/PROCESS_SYSTEM_QUICK_START.md

 JOIN process_node n1 ON n1.graph_id = pg.id AND n1.node_code = 'REVIEW_DOC'
 JOIN process_node n2 ON n2.graph_id = pg.id AND n2.node_code = 'END'
 WHERE pg.code = 'DOCUMENT_APPROVAL';

+-- Step 6: Configure Dynamic Forms (Optional)
+-- Show multiple entity forms when user opens the task UPDATE process_node
+SET form_entities = '["PERSON", "ORGANIZATION"]'
+WHERE node_code = 'REVIEW_DOC';
 ```

+**Dynamic Form Configuration:**
+- `form_entities` is a JSON array of entity codes
+- When a task is opened, forms are generated for:
+  1. Main entity (from flow instance)
+  2. Additional entities specified in `form_entities`
+- Leave NULL if you only want the main entity form
+- All forms support draft saving and validation

 ### 3. Start a Process (API)